opentensor/developer-docs/docs/questions-and-answers.md

 ### Is there a central place where I can see compute requirements for mining and validating for all subnets?

 Unfortunately no. Not all subnets are run or managed by Opentensor Foundation.
 Moreover, a poor-performing subnet might be removed from a `netuid` and a new subnet may have taken its place.
 We have not automated tracking the subnets this way yet.
-Your best approach is to visit each subnet's GitHub repo for documentation via [Subnet Pages](./subnet-pages/index.md).
+Your best approach is to visit each subnet's GitHub repo for documentation.

 ### Can I be a subnet miner or a subnet validator forever?